VargaJoe/sensenet-index-tools/DOCUMENTATION.md

    - `list-index`: Content listing from index (read-only)
    - `list-db`: Content listing from database (read-only)
    - `compare`: Database-Index comparison (read-only)
+   - `subtree-check`: Subtree validation against database (read-only)

 2. **Write Operations** (Require --offline Flag)
    - `lastactivityid-set`: Modifying LastActivityId
    - `lastactivityid-init`: Initializing new LastActivityId

+3. **Index Creation Operations** (Creates New Indexes)
+   - `create-index`: Creates new Lucene index from database content
+     - Safe for production use as it creates new indexes
+     - Does not modify existing indexes unless --force-reindex is used
+     - Supports both manual and native SenseNet indexing approaches
+     - Can be run while SenseNet application is active (reads from database only)

 ### Content Listing Safety